ChrezRuiz/AeroNodes_CMR/Engine Condition Indicators.md

 ---
 ### IV.
 Oil Pressure
-- pressure obtained from an external oil line at the accessories gearbox

 ---
 ### V. Oil temperature
-- temperature obtained in the iexternal line at the accessru gearbox

 ---
 ### VI.
 Oil Quantity
-- amount of oil measured from the oil tank

 ---
 ### VII.
 Fuel Pressure
-- taken at the metered pressure line from the fuel control

 ---
 ### VIII.
 Engine Vibration